terra-money/docs/docs/validate/run-a-full-terra-node/join-public-network.md

 - Once your full node syncs up to the current block height, it will appear on the [list of full nodes](https://terra.stake.id/).
 - For faster syncs during testing, see [node sync for testing](#node-sync-for-testing)

 Congratulations!
 You've successfully joined a network as a full node operator.
-If you are a validator, continue to [manage a Terra validator](/How-to/Manage-a-Terra-validator/Overview.html) for next steps.
+If you are a validator, go to [Manage a Terra validator](../manage-a-terra-validator/README.md) for your next steps.

 ### Using a data backup (recommended for the mainnet)